If you're new to Mesos

 See our community page for more details.

 If the Mesos master is unavailable, existing tasks can continue to execute, but new resources cannot be allocated and new tasks cannot be launched.
 To reduce the chance of this situation occurring, Mesos has a high-availability mode that uses multiple Mesos masters: one active master (called the leader or leading master) and several backups in case it fails.
-The masters elect the leader, with Apache ZooKeeper both coordinating the election and handling leader detection by masters, slaves, and scheduler drivers.
+The masters elect the leader, with Apache ZooKeeper both coordinating the election and handling leader detection by masters, agents, and scheduler drivers.
 More information regarding how leader election works is available on the Apache Zookeeper website.

 This document describes how to configure Mesos to run in high-availability mode.
 For more information on developing highly available frameworks, see a companion document.